kernsuite-debian/python-graphviz/docs/api.rst

 .. autoclass:: graphviz.Source
     :members:
         format, engine, encoding,
-        pipe, save, render, view
+        copy, pipe, save, render, view,
+        from_file, source

 Low-level functions
 -------------------

-The functions in this section are provided to work directly with existing files and strings instead of using the object-oriented DOT creation api above.
+The functions in this section are provided to work directly with existing files and strings instead of using the object-oriented DOT creation methods documented above.

 .. autofunction:: graphviz.render
 .. autofunction:: graphviz.pipe